 On that day, several little boys started playing next to the batting cage while their sisters played soccer.
 The mother of a 6-year-old boy saw that her son started to climb up on to a goal post, and told him to get off.
 He did so immediately, but the unsecured goal post fell on his head, causing a skull fracture that extended into the optic canal behind the child’s left eye.
 The little boy suffered complete blindness in that eye.
 We worked with experts in human factors, sports safety, and playground safety to prepare the liability case, and worked with medical experts on vision loss to prepare the damages case.
 The case eventually had a policy limits settlement for a confidential amount.

 Two Central Oregon agricultural businesses made the fatal decision to ignore tractor-trailer safety laws in order to make a profit.
 On the morning of March 4, 2010, their tractor-trailer lost part of its hay bale load on Highway 58.
-37-year-old Gregory Muller was then driving his rig in the opposite direction.
-The hay bales crashed into Greg’s truck.
-The cab was demolished, and Greg was crushed.
-His family was left with an emptiness that will never be filled.
+Gregory Muller was driving his rig in the opposite direction when the hay bales crashed into his truck.
+The cab was demolished and Greg was crushed.

 Our investigation and case preparation revealed:

 - Defendants’ tractor-trailer was unsafe and had received 23 vehicle safety violations three days before.
 None had been addressed, much less fixed;